 The health care industry is fast paced and growing and in need of more registered nurses.
 The Licensed Practical Nurse may continue his/her education to earn an Associate Degree in Applied Science at Northeastern.
-The program is a one year program for Licenses Practical Nurses which starts in January with graduation in December.
 At the successful completion of the program students are eligible to apply to take the NCLEX exam to obtain licensure in the state of Colorado as a Registered Nurse.

 Students interested in transferring to a four-year institution after NJC will need to talk with an advisor about the difference between the transfer program and the LPN, RN and NA programs.

 This short program prepares students to work as a Certified Nursing Assistant in a hospital, nursing home, or other health related agency.
 After successful completion the student is eligible to take the Colorado Board of Nursing examination to become certified.

 Please contact Alexes Ertle at 970.521.6701 or email Alexes.Ertle@njc.edu to learn when the next class is being offered.

 Northeastern Nursing Programs Approval and Accreditation

 NJC is accredited by North Central Association.
 This institutional accrediting agency evaluates the entire educational organization.
 In addition NJC’s nursing program is approved by the Colorado State Board of Nursing.
 Both the Practical Nursing Program and the LPN to Associate Degree Nursing Program are accredited by the Accreditation Commission for Education (ACEN).